The Stork Exchange

-The Stork Exchange is a 1927 silent short film starring Krazy Kat.
+The Stork Exchange is a 1927 silent animated short film starring Krazy Kat.
 This film was thought to be lost but has been found.
 It is also one of the earliest in the cartoon series to feature Manny Gould and Ben Harrison's version of Krazy, the first of few incarnations derived from George Herriman's famous character.

 Rediscovery

 In 1948, cartoon producer Margaret J. Winkler had all the 1925–1929 Krazy Kat films kept in a storage facility.
 Because the films were made of a dangerous material called nitrocellulose, Winkler figured she had to get rid of them.
 Although a neighbor of hers showed interest in buying the films, she was still reluctant, and therefore gave the reels their final fate.

 Nevertheless, a copy of The Stork Exchange and three other Krazy shorts were rediscovered in 2004 at an archive of the British Film Institute.